ShawxingKwok/ITWorks/content/post/new/_index.md

 ---

 Works below are on the way
-- MVB: a new architecture on Android view.
 - Ksp util
 - Copy plugin: generate source code with optional replacements, which is useful when you design functions for `Array<*>`, `IntArray`, `CharArray` and others.